gistol/guidap-mystery-number/README.md

 1. Set the trusted_client_referers paramter in `app/config/parameters.yml`.
 It's an array of authorized referers.
 1. npm install
 1. npm run build-dev OR build-prod to test prod setup
-1. php bin/console server:run OR use your prefered server to test prod setup
+1. php bin/console server:run OR use your prefered server to test prod setup.
+In this case, remember to add the app adress to the trusted_client_referers array or the client will be rejected by the server API.

 ## Building blocks
 * A simple vue application in `/web/assets` built with webpack-encore;